Mercer's Commitment to our Nation's Veterans

 Across Marsh & McLennan Companies, we value the service, sacrifice and dedication of our veterans.
 We are committed to helping with one of the major challenges veterans are faced with as they return home: employment.

 Companies like ours have the resources to facilitate veterans’ transition to the civilian workforce and help them build successful careers as private citizens.
 Mercer is proud to join efforts across operating companies to hire from this talented pool.
-At Marsh & McLennan Companies as a whole, we are proud to currently employ 336 veterans, with 116 building their careers at Mercer.
+At Marsh & McLennan Companies as a whole, we are proud to currently employ 600 self-identified veterans, with 185 building their careers at Mercer.

 Our Executive Sponsorship